|

 Ethics and Morality - Psychology Today

-To put it simply, ethics represents the moral code that guides a person’s choices and behaviors throughout their life.
-The idea of a moral code extends beyond the individual to include what is...
+Ethics represents the moral code that guides a person’s choices and behaviors throughout their life.
+The idea of a moral code extends beyond the individual to include what is determined as right...

 What is Morality?
 Exploring the Basics of Ethics and Human Behavior